 What Makeda says about how communities of people raised by same-sex parents are evolving:

 “I think that queerspawn communities are just growing.
+Maybe people are more comfortable coming out as homosexual in this day and age.
+Maybe more people are able to explore their sexuality, using sites like twinkpornvideos.xxx for example, which is helping them to realise what their true sexual desires are.
+This would explain, in some respects, the growth of queerspawn communities.
 I think that also, the definition of what it means to be queerspawn just keeps expanding and that maybe, 10 years from now, queerspawn might decide that name, that identity, doesn’t exactly make sense anymore and that would be okay.
 It’s going to be really interesting because there is this ‘gayby’ boom and I think that there’s just going to be more of us and with even more diversity in terms of who their parents are and what family means.
+Moreover, being more open, accepting and appreciative of sex-same parents allows people to feel more free in their own sexual needs and queries.
+Many people now are open about their sexuality, what they enjoy and are willing to learn about other techniques in the bedroom.
 We’ve seen a growth not just of same-sex parents but of trans and non-binary parents, and I think that’s going to be really exciting to see that evolution.”

 Are you a fan of the show?
 We’d dearly love your support.

 Click here to visit our Patreon page and find out how you can become of a patron of the show to help us cover our costs.
 For as little as $1 per month you can help ensure the podcast will always be available.